h0rv4th/c2matrix-analyzer/README.md

-# c2matrix-evaluation
+# c2matrix-analyser

-Basic c2 environment for testing using Suricata + Wazuh + Elastic stack Inside is the Vagrantfile + several scripts to deploy the enviroment.
+Basic c2-matrix analysis enviroment using Suricata + Wazuh + Elastic stack

-It has two virtual machines at the moment:
+Description:
+The agent VM has Suricata configured to use the Emerging Threats Open Rules Suricata alerts are collected by Wazuh's agent and sent to Wazuh's manager.
+The Wazuh Manager sends alerts to Elasticsearch and can be viewed in Kibana in both the Discover section and the Wazuh plugin.

+Requirements:
+- Virtualbox
+- Vagrant

+Enviroment:
 1. master: Manager Wazuh all in one + Elasticsearch + Kibana
 OS: Centos7
 Kibana port 5601 is attached to the local host: 5601

-2. agent:  Agent Wazuh + Meerkat + ET Open
+2. agent:  Agent Wazuh + Suricata + ET Open
 OS: Centos7

 3. c2server: